-Advanced Manufacturing Plays Role in Building a Sustainable Future
+Advanced Manufacturing Plays a Role in Building a Sustainable Future

-Producing clean energy and using energy as efficiently as possible are critical to reducing pollutants, slowing climate change, and reducing dependence on foreign energy.
-Energy efficiency is of particular concern to an energy-intensive industry like manufacturing.
+Producing clean energy and using energy as efficiently as possible are both critical to reducing pollutants, slowing climate change, and reducing dependence on foreign energy.
+Energy efficiency is especially important to an energy-intensive industry like manufacturing.

 New clean energy technologies will:

-The institutes are committed to securing access to clean, inexpensive, reliable energy, which is central to the U.S. economy, job creation, sustainability and a high quality of life.
+The institutes are committed to securing access to clean, cost-effective, reliable energy, which is central to the U.S. economy, job creation, sustainability, and a high quality of life.

 Our Network @ Work